 Total Return

-The investment policy seeks to achieve a reasonable total return, consistent with acceptable investment risk, derived from both appreciation and eamings, and balancing anticipated liquidity needs.
+The investment policy seeks to achieve a reasonable total return, consistent with acceptable investment risk, derived from both appreciation and earnings, and balancing anticipated liquidity needs.
 The Commissioners have determined that this practice is consistent with the long-term preservations of assets.

 Allocation of Assets